A Novel Two-Parameter Penalty: Relaxation Degree Analysis and Sparse Signal Recovery: Minimization Framework

-In this subsection, we focus on the sparse recovery for TLp minimization model.
+In this subsection, we focus on the sparse recovery for $P_{a,p}$ minimization framework.
 We begin with the following well-known concept of the restricted isometry property (RIP), which was introduced by Cand\`{e}s and Tao \cite{CT05} and has become an essential tool in the study of sparse recovery.

 \begin{definition} Let $A\in\mathbb{R}^{M\times N}$ be a matrix.
 Then, for each given $s\in\mathbb{N}$ with $1\le s\le N$, the matrix $A$ is said to have the \emph{restricted isometry property} (RIP) of order $s$ if there exists $\delta\in[0,1)$ such that, for any $s$-sparse vector $x\in\mathbb{R}^{N}$,